-General Recommendation: Vote withhold for continuing individual directors, nominating committee10 members, or the continuing members of the entire board of directors if:
+General Recommendation: Vote withhold for continuing individual directors, nominating committee11 members, or the continuing members of the entire board of directors if:

-- At the previous board election, any director received more than 50 percent withhold votes of the votes cast under a majority voting director resignation policy and the nominating committee9 has not required that the director leave the board after 90 days, or has not provided another form of acceptable response to the shareholder vote which will be reviewed on a case-by-case basis; - At the previous board election, any director received more than 50 percent withhold votes of the votes cast under a plurality voting standard and the company has failed to address the issue(s) that caused the majority withheld vote; or - The board failed to act11 on a shareholder proposal that received the support of a majority of the votes cast (excluding abstentions) at the previous shareholder meeting.
+- At the previous board election, any director received more than 50 percent withhold votes of the votes cast under a majority voting director resignation policy and the nominating committee9 has not required that the director leave the board after 90 days, or has not provided another form of acceptable response to the shareholder vote which will be reviewed on a case-by-case basis; - At the previous board election, any director received more than 50 percent withhold votes of the votes cast under a plurality voting standard and the company has failed to address the issue(s) that caused the majority withheld vote; or

-9 Examples of failure of risk oversight include, but are not limited to: bribery, large or serial fines or sanctions from regulatory bodies; significant adverse legal judgments or settlements; or hedging of company stock.
+10 Examples of failure of risk oversight include, but are not limited to: bribery, large or serial fines or sanctions from regulatory bodies; demonstrably poor risk oversight of environmental and social issues, including climate change; significant adverse legal judgments or settlements; or hedging of company stock.

-10 Or other board committee charged with the duties of a nominating committee as specified in the company's majority voting director resignation policy.
+11 Or other board committee charged with the duties of a nominating committee as specified in the company's majority voting director resignation policy.